 Getting to Annapurna Base Camp

-Often overshadowed by its Everest cousin, the Annapurna Base Camp trek offers a strikingly different, yet equally profound, Himalayan experience.
-The journey will take you through lush rhododendron forests, charming Gurung villages, and eventually into a breathtaking natural amphitheater circled by 7,000m and 8,000m peaks.
+Often overshadowed by its Everest cousin, the Annapurna Base Camp trek offers a strikingly different and easier Himalayan experience, taking you to a maximum altitude of 4,130m.
+ABC is a breathtaking natural amphitheater circled by 7,000m and 8,000m peaks.
 You’ll swap thin, cold air for humid warmth and exposed barrenness for vibrant greenery, all while gaining indelible memories.

 Nayapul / Ghandruk (Approx. 1,070m / 2,012m)

-Your adventure begins not with a dramatic mountain flight, but with a gentle immersion into Nepal’s mid-hills.
+Your official adventure begins with a gentle immersion into Nepal’s mid-hills.
 Often starting from Nayapul, you’re soon enveloped by terraced rice fields and the sounds of rushing rivers.
 Many treks quickly ascend to Ghandruk, a picturesque, traditional Gurung village.
 Here, stone houses cling to hillsides, rhododendron blooms splash vibrant colors, and the first tantalizing glimpses of Annapurna South and Machhapuchhre (Fishtail) peek through, hinting at the giants to come.
 This initial stretch is a verdant welcome, a gentle easing into trekking life.

 Chhomrong (2,170m)